How to appeal your WellCare (Centene) mental health parity denial

 What Apellica does for WellCare (Centene) mental health parity appeals

 We file appeals against WellCare (Centene) specifically configured to its internal review process.
-Every appeal includes the criteria-disclosure demand, the procedural-rights anchor, treating-provider attestation language, and the specific peer-reviewed citations relevant to the denied service.
+Every mental health parity appeal embeds the criteria-disclosure demand, the procedural-rights anchor, the controlling-standard citation above, treating-provider attestation language, and the peer-reviewed evidence relevant to the denied service.

 Start your WellCare (Centene) mental health parity appeal